-B. Residence.
-The candidate shall have established a bona fide permanent residence in the district for which he or she is a candidate immediately preceding the day of the general primary election in which he or she is seeking election.
+- B. Residence.
+The candidate shall have established a bona fide permanent residence in the district for which he or she is a candidate for no less than 270 days immediately preceding the day of the general primary election in which he or she is seeking election.
 Proof of a bona fide permanent residence shall be regulated by the Election Commission.
 If elected to office, the candidate shall maintain a bona fide permanent residence in the district which he or she represents.
-Failure to meet this requirement shall subject the person to disqualification and removal from office.
-34. Establishment of Residency.
+Failure to meet this requirement shall subject the person to disqualification and removal from office - ♦ 34.
+Establishment of Residency.